 Additional Ways to Purchase Your Community Playground

-Purchasing contracts and General Services Administration (GSA) contracts are options to help save money by avoiding the bid process, whereas leasing options help fund your project over time.
+Purchasing contracts are options to help save money by avoiding the bid process, whereas leasing options help fund your project over time.

 Purchasing Contracts for Playgrounds